MSBivens/community-funding/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+Contributions are always welcome.
+Take a look at the "issues" tab to see current efforts or if you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project